 Family Law Representation

 Family law is an umbrella term that covers various situations involving spouses and children seeking justice in divorce, equitable distribution (property division), child custody battles, paternity suits, abuse cases, and fulfillment of divorce obligations.
 Retaining a legal representative when attempting to remedy issues such as these is vital to the success of your case.
 With more than 30 years of legal experience fighting for client’s rights, the family law attorneys at Hudson Family Law are champions at guiding their clients through the complicated court systems in Florida.
-To find out what your options are in the court of family law, schedule a consultation.
+To find out what your options are in the court of family law, schedule a consultation in Palm Beach County.

 Paternity Rights and Determination